Jatin-8898/webpack-starter-kit/README.md

-# Webpack Config
+# Webpack Starter Pack
-A simple configuration of the Webpack.
+A simple configuration setup of the Webpack4.

 ## Pre-requisites